 - Student name

 - Student enrollment status

 - o enrolled

 - graduated

-- o withdrawn
+- withdrawn

-- o part-time
+- part-time

 - o full-time

 - Program major

 - Dates of attendance

 - Student honors and awards.

 Directory information is public data unless the student requests this data to be treated as private.
 This request may be made at One Stop Student Services.